dlibby-/EditContext/explainer.md

 Updates to the shared buffer that are not initiated via text services raising a ```textupdate``` event are performed by calling the ```textChanged()``` method on the EditContext. ```textChanged()``` accepts a range (start and end offsets over the underlying buffer) and the characters to insert at that range. ```textChanged()``` should be called anytime the editable contents have been updated.
 However, in general this should be avoided during the firing of ```textupdate``` as it will result in a canceled composition.

-The ```selectionupdate``` event is fired when the IME wants a specific region selected, generally in response to an operation like IME reconversion.
+The ```selectionupdate``` event may be fired when the IME wants a specific region selected, generally in response to an operation like IME reconversion.
 ```selectionChanged()``` should be called whenever the selection has changed.
 This could be from a combination of control keys (e.g. Shift + Arrow) or mouse selection.

 The ```layoutChanged()``` method must be called whenever the client coordinates of the view of the EditContext have changed.
 The arguments to this method describe a bounding box for both the editable region and also the current selection.